Religion

 Willie Jamieson (center,) and William Irvine (right.)
 Jamieson was a senior "worker."
 Irvine was and is a suppressed memory.

-After a few years, Irvine fell out of favor.
+After a few years, Irvine fell out of favor within the organization.
 Whether it was the grandeur of his evolving delusion or his time with a woman, William Irvine became persona non grata.
+The church people stopped talking to him, and about him.

-Without discussion and then without awareness of its founder, the church developed a fundamental mythology about its divine origin.
+Without awareness of its founder, the church quickly developed a divine-origin mythology.

 By the late 20th century, "The Truth" had become the one true way, a nameless Biblical church without origin.
 It was, in the teaching, the church that Jesus had established as told in the Bible.